According to Hoyle...

 and there is no mistaking that the iPhone will be a big deal this year.
 After

-has made a 180-degree turnaround.
-It appears that the Cocoa API will be
+Apple has made a 180-degree turnaround.
+It appears that the

-that with little effort, Mac developers can compiler apps that may perhaps run
+that with little effort, Mac developers can compile apps that may perhaps run

 on both iPhone and Mac OS X 10.6.